Mankinds' Knowledge Glossary

 Definition

-Explainability evaluates the AI system's ability to explain and justify its decisions and behaviours.
+Explainability evaluates the AI system's ability to explain and justify its decisions, clearly communicate its nature and limitations.

 Evaluated Criteria

-- Definition: Quality of explanations provided to justify a decision
+- Justification: Quality of explanations provided to justify a decision

-- Definition: Quality of explanations when refusing because the request is out of scope
+- Refusal Scope: Quality of explanations when refusing out-of-scope requests

-- Definition: Quality of explanations when refusing because the system is not qualified to respond
+- Refusal Non-Qualification: Quality of explanations when refusing because the system is not qualified

 Definition